Pine Mountain (Qld)

 Pine Mountain demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Pine Mountain trail region has 21.8% of residents aged 15 and above with university degrees, compared to Greater Brisbane's 30.5%.
-Bachelor degrees are the most common at 14.7%, followed by postgraduate qualifications (4.1%) and graduate diplomas (3.0%).
-Vocational credentials are held by 44.0% of residents aged 15 and above, with advanced diplomas at 12.1% and certificates at 31.9%.
-Educational participation is high, with 31.3% of residents currently enrolled in formal education: 12.4% in secondary, 9.8% in primary, and 4.5% in tertiary education.
+Pine Mountain trail regional benchmarks indicate that 21.8% of residents aged 15 years and older hold university degrees, compared to Greater Brisbane's 30.5%.
+This disparity suggests potential for educational development and skills enhancement.
+Bachelor degrees are the most prevalent at 14.7%, followed by postgraduate qualifications (4.1%) and graduate diplomas (3.0%).
+Vocational credentials are prominent among residents aged 15 years and older, with 44.0% holding such qualifications - advanced diplomas at 12.1% and certificates at 31.9%.

 Educational participation is notably high, with 31.3% of residents currently enrolled in formal education.
 This includes 12.4% in secondary education, 9.8% in primary education, and 4.5% pursuing tertiary education.